 Rick was a recipient of the Thomas Watson Foundation Fellowship where he travelled for one year and studied vernacular architecture around the world at 40 deg.
 N. Latitude.
 The work focused on culture, climate and place to explore and understand the factors that contribute to the making of a unique authentic environment.
 He draws upon this experience in his work at all scales and brings a passion for making great places and working with collaborative and inter-disciplinary teams to achieve innovative design approaches.

 Rick has a Bachelors in Human Ecology from College of the Atlantic and a Masters in Architecture from MIT with coursework in Urban Design and Landscape Architecture from the Harvard Graduate School of Design.
 He has taught in the Architecture and Urban Design programs at CU in Boulder and Denver including leading Urban Design Studios over 3 summers in Nanjing, China and Copenhagen.

 In addition to his design work, Rick is active in Design Review.
-Since 2014 he has been one of five members of the University of Colorado Design Review Board that reviews all projects at the four CU campuses: Boulder, Denver, Anschutz Medical Campus and Colorado Springs.
+From 2014 through 2018, he was one of five members of the University of Colorado Design Review Board that reviews all projects at the four CU campuses: Boulder, Denver, Anschutz Medical Campus and Colorado Springs.
 He is also the longest standing member of the Belmar Architectural Control Committee (ACC) since its inception in 2001.
 Belmar is an innovative 90-acre mixed use community that was transformed from a traditional enclosed mall into a new "downtown" for the city of Lakewood.

 AIA Colorado North President, 2016